-Interstate Travel vs. In-state Travel
+Interstate Travel vs. In-State Travel

 Since the legal status of cannabis changes from place to place, it can be tricky for travelers to know the rules around transporting cannabis.

 If you are in a state where cannabis is legal, you can carry it with you while driving within the state and take it on some in-state flights.
-On the other hand, interstate travel, which involves crossing state lines, is always illegal because of federal law.
+On the other hand, interstate travel with cannabis, which involves crossing state lines, is always illegal because of federal law.
 This is true even when a person leaves a state with legal recreational cannabis to go to another state where recreational cannabis is legal.
 For example, someone from Santa Monica, California, can travel to San Francisco with cannabis.
 They can’t travel to Las Vegas from Santa Monica, even though Nevada also legalized cannabis.

 Buy Local, Use Local